 Their service has been very good and they have a number of office locations in the area.
 The closest branch is located in a local hospital and the access is very easy.

 I have used the phone support when I first opened the account and it was prompt and very helpful.
 They resolved a problem quickly and to my complete satisfaction.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 General Electric Credit Union had $16.52 million in non-current loans and owned real-estate with $222.49 million in equity and loan loss allowances on hand to cover it.
 This gives General Electric Credit Union a Texas Ratio of 7.42% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for General Electric Credit Union held steady from 6.48% as of December 31, 2012 to 7.42% as of December 31, 2013, resulting in a negative change of 14.50%.
-This indicates that the balance sheet and financial strength for General Electric Credit Union has held steady in recent periods.
+The Texas Ratio for General Electric Credit Union experienced no significant changes from 6.48% as of December 31, 2012 to 7.42% as of December 31, 2013, resulting in a negative change of 14.50%.
+This indicates that the balance sheet and financial strength for General Electric Credit Union has had no significant changes in recent periods.